-When a baby is positioned and attached well to the breast, she is more likely to remain relaxed and calm during feeds.
+When a baby is well positioned and attached to the breast, she is more likely to remain relaxed and calm during feeds.

 Seeing an International Board Certified Lactation Consultant (IBCLC) can help you optimise positioning and attachment for you and your baby.

-This type of sucking helps to stimulate nerve endings on your nipple and areola and helps to get your let-down reflex simulated and hence your milk flowing.
+This type of sucking helps to stimulate nerve endings on your nipple and areola.
+It also helps to get your let-down reflex simulated and hence your milk flowing.

 Some babies, in the early weeks, may find it challenging to cope with a fast flow.
 They may come off coughing or gagging.

 You can read here about ways to manage an overactive let down reflex.

 In such situations, using breast compressions to help increase the flow of milk for your baby or switching to the other breast can help.

 Some babies who are being fed from a bottle as well from the breast, may develop a preference for the immediacy and consistency of flow from a bottle.

-However, some mothers might continue to expect their baby to feed for a certain length of time and worry that their baby might not be getting enough if they feed for a shorter period of time and so keep trying to their baby back on the breast.
+However, some mothers continue to expect their baby to feed for a certain length of time.
+They might worry that their baby might not be getting enough milk if they feed for a shorter period of time.
+Therefore they keep trying to their baby back on the breast.

 It can sometimes be challenging to figure out what your baby wants.

 Such periods of time are referred to as Wonder Weeks and during them babies are said to be making significantly more connections in their developing brains.

 A baby experiencing a Wonder Week may be fussier at the breast.
 As difficult as Wonder Weeks can be, it can be reassuring to have a possible explanation of why your baby might be out of sorts.

 All babies are different though.
-Some babies may happily breastfeed sometimes to go off to sleep while other times they might just fuss and fuss at the breast when they’re tired (particularly if they are very tired).
+Some babies may happily breastfeed and sometimes to go off to sleep, while other times they might just fuss at the breast when they’re tired (particularly if they are very tired).